NATIONAL EARMUFF DAY

 After a day of ice skating in the cold, 15-year-old Chester came up with an idea to keep his big ears warm.
 Partnering with his grandmother who sewed tufts of fur between loops of wire, Chester soon had a working model.

 Farmington, Maine is now the “Earmuff Capital of the World”

-On March 13, 1877, he was awarded a patent.
-It was one of many.
-He was a prolific inventor, but the invention he is most known for is the earmuff.
+On March 13, 1877, he was awarded a patent for his new creation.
+It was one of many would earn.
+Greenwood was a prolific inventor, but the invention he is most known for is the earmuff.

 For almost 60 years, Greenwood manufactured these ear protectors, which provided jobs for the people in the Farmington, Maine area.

 The origin of this day honors Chester Greenwood.
-However, our research has failed to find the creator of National Earmuff Day.
+However, our research remains somewhat muffled on the creator of the day.